txoof/epd_display/paperpi/plugins/word_clock/README.md

 FUNCTION: update_function
-update function for word_time plugin
+update function for word_clock provides time as text
-    provides aproximate time in words

-    Example:
+    This plugin provides the time as a string such as:
-        The time is around ten twenty
+        * The time is around ten twenty
-        It is about twenty after eight
+        * It is about twenty after eight

     Args:
         self(`namespace`)
         time(`str`): time as a string in format HH:MM (primarily used for testing)

+    Returns:
+        tuple: (is_updated(bool), data(dict), priority(int))

 ___________________________________________________________________________